Kevin-CodeCrew/coding_concepts_sprint_2/pre_work.md

 <img src="./img/htmlSyntax.png" alt="html syntax example" width="300"/>

 1. The opening tag: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets.
 This states where the element begins or starts to take effect — in this case where the paragraph begins.
 2. The closing tag: This is the same as the opening tag, except that it includes a forward slash before the element name.
 This states where the element ends — in this case where the paragraph ends.
-Failing to add a closing tag is one of the standard beginner errors and can lead to strange results.
 3. The content: This is the content of the element, which in this case, is just text.
 4. The element: The opening tag, the closing tag and the content together comprise the element.